On the Fairness of Additive Welfarist Rules: Introduction

 \section{Introduction}

 The distribution of limited resources to interested agents is a fundamental problem in society.
 Fairness often plays a key role in the distribution process---whether it be dividing inheritance between family members, allocating the national budget across competing sectors, or sharing credit and responsibility amongst participants in collaborative efforts.
-The complexity of this problem has led to the research area of \emph{fair division}, which develops methods and algorithms to ensure that all agents feel fairly treated \citep{BramsTa96,Moulin03,RobertsonWe98}.
+The complexity of this problem has led to the research area of \emph{fair division}, which develops methods and algorithms to ensure that all agents feel fairly treated and has been studied in both economics and computer science \citep{BramsTa96,RobertsonWe98,Moulin03,Moulin19,Thomson16}.

 What does it mean for an allocation of the resources to be ``fair''?
 The answer depends on the context and the specific fairness benchmark applied.
-One of the most prominent fairness criteria is \emph{envy-freeness}, which states that no agent should prefer another agent's share to her own.
+Among the plethora of fairness criteria that have been proposed, one of the most prominent is \emph{envy-freeness}, which states that no agent should prefer another agent's share to her own \citep{Foley67,Varian74}.
 In the ubiquitous setting of allocating \emph{indivisible goods}---such as houses, cars, jewelry, and artwork---it is sometimes infeasible to attain envy-freeness.
 For example, if a single valuable good is to be allocated between two or more agents, only one of the agents can receive the good, thereby incurring envy from the remaining agents.
 In light of this, envy-freeness is often relaxed to \emph{envy-freeness up to one good (EF1)}.
 The EF1 criterion allows an agent to envy another agent provided that the removal of some good in the latter agent's bundle would eliminate the former agent's envy.
-It is known that an EF1 allocation always exists, and that such an allocation can be computed in polynomial time \citep{LiptonMaMo04,Budish11}.
+It is known that an EF1 allocation always exists, and that such an allocation can be computed in polynomial time \citep{LiptonMaMo04,Budish11,CaragiannisKuMo19}.